Seagate/cortx/doc/integrations/biztalk.md

 Enterprise-scale High Availability (HA).
 BizTalk never loses a message!

-If you don’t have a Microsoft SQL Server environment step up, I have prepared [this guide]() to walk you through the process.
+If you don’t have a Microsoft SQL Server environment step up, I have prepared [this guide](./biztalk/Microsoft%20SQL%20Server%202019%20Installation%20Guide.md) to walk you through the process.

 Once you have SQL Server installed, you are reading to install and configure Microsoft BizTalk Server itself.
-I have prepared [this guide]() to show you how.
+I have prepared [this guide](./biztalk/Microsoft%20BizTalk%20Server%202020%20Installation%20and%20Configuration%20Guide.md) to show you how.

 ## Installing the CORTX BizTalk Adapter

-Finally, I have prepared [this guide]() to walk you through how to install the CORTX BizTalk Adapter.
-It is made easy with a Windows Installer package I provide that you can find [here](./biztalk/CORTXBizTalkAdapter.msi).
+Finally, I have prepared [this guide](./biztalk/CORTX%20BizTalk%20Adapter%20Installation%20Guide.md) to walk you through how to install the
+CORTX BizTalk Adapter.
+It is made easy with a Windows Installer package for the adapter I provide that you can find [here](./biztalk/CORTXBizTalkAdapter.msi).

 ## Creating a CORTX Environment